GoaFan77/Enhanced4XModRepo/Readme.txt

 			- The Vorastra Titan's Maw ability can no longer kill invincible units in its area of effect.
 			- Fixed Shattered Moon UI icon.
 		- Fixed a number of typos.
+		- Psychic Possession no longer triggers when the culture center is scuttled.